 The treats are not to be taken lightly.
 In 2002 Dutch populist politician Pim Fortuyn was shot dead.
 His party, the new LPF, was about to make a big winning in the forthcoming elections.
 Pim Fortuyn was killed by an extreme animal activist outside a radio station.

-Only 2 years later, Theo van Gogh, a Dutch film director and television persona was murdered in a gruesome manner in broad daylight after dropping off his kid at school.
-His killer was a islamic extremist.
-Some time before, Van Gogh had made a film with Dutch politician Ayaan Hirsi Ali in which they criticized Islam.
+Only 2 years later, Theo van Gogh, a Dutch film director, and television persona was murdered in a gruesome manner in broad daylight after dropping off his kid at school.
+His killer was an Islamic extremist.
+Sometime before, Van Gogh had made a film with Dutch politician Ayaan Hirsi Ali in which they criticized Islam.
 (And yes, Theo van Gogh is related to the famous painter.)

 7. Dutch Photographer Anton Corbijn